-One possibility is that these choices reflect agency problems.
-If so, we expect firms with worse overall governance to be more likely to hire predictably worse directors.
-If boards are simply "mispredicting" future performance, we would not expect governance quality to affect the probability of hiring predictably bad directors.
-As a measure of governance quality, we use Bebchuk et al.'s (2009) Entrenchment Index (E-index).
-The index is based on six governance attributes and is constructed so that it increases as the firm-level governance gets worse.
-The estimates in Table 8 indicate that there is a statistically-significant positive relationship between a firm's E-index and its likelihood of selecting predictably bad directors.
-This finding suggests that bad choices of directors are a consequence of a firm's overall poor corporate governance.25
+As a measure of governance quality, we first use Bebchuk et al.'s (2009) Entrenchment Index (E-index).
+The index is based on six governance attributes -staggered boards, limits to shareholder bylaw amendments, poison pills, golden parachutes, supermajority requirements for mergers and for charter amendments- and is constructed so that it increases as the firm-level governance gets worse.
+Note that this E-index is constructed by evaluating the relative importance of the Investor Responsibility Research Center (IRRC)'s 24 provisions, which Gompers, Ishii and Metrick (2003) had included in their G-index.

-25 Confirming this interpretation of the results is the fact that governance variables are not significant when examining the likelihood of selecting a director who received low support but this was not predicted by the algorithm (unpredictably bad directors).
+The estimates in Table 7 indicate that there is a statistically significant positive relationship between a firm's E-index and its likelihood of selecting predictably bad directors.
+This finding suggests that bad choices of directors are a consequence of a firm's overall poor corporate governance.
+Moreover, confirming this interpretation of the results, we find that governance variables are not significant when examining the likelihood of selecting a director who received low support but this was not predicted by the algorithm (unpredictably bad directors).

-Next, we use the percentage of co-opted directors, measured as the fraction of the board directors appointed after the CEO assumed office.
-Coles et al. (2014) provide results suggesting that board monitoring decreases as co-option increases.
-Therefore, we predict that there should be a positive relation between the number of co-opted directors and the likelihood of a board selecting a predictably bad director.
+A second measure of governance quality is the percentage of co-opted directors, measured as the fraction of the board directors appointed after the CEO assumed office.
+Coles et al. (2014) provide results suggesting that board monitoring decreases as co-option increases, so co-option likely reflects a board that does not act in the interest of shareholders.
 We do find a positive and significant relation between predictably bad directors and % co-opted boards.
 This finding is consistent with the view that CEOs tend to "cocoon" themselves with boards of directors that are less likely to monitor him/her effectively.

 Finally, we study whether the fraction of independent directors on a board affects the choice of new directors.
-With this idea in mind, Congress passed the Sarbanes Oxley Act in 2012, requiring exchange-listed firms to have a majority of independent directors.
-Consistent with the agency view, the estimates in Table 8 imply that the likelihood of a firm selecting a predictably bad director decreases with the fraction of independent directors on the board.
+With this idea in mind, Congress passed the Sarbanes Oxley Act in 2002, requiring exchange-listed firms to have a majority of independent directors.
+Consistent with the agency view, the estimates in Table 7 imply that the likelihood of a firm selecting a predictably bad director decreases with the fraction of independent directors on the board.

-Overall, the results in Table 8 suggest that firms that nominate directors who were predictable poor choices have worse governance structures.
-Agency conflicts appear to distort nominating decisions and CEOs like to be "cocooned," and not exposed to directors who are more likely monitor them.
+Overall, the results in Table 7 suggest that agency conflicts distort nominating decisions as firms that nominate directors who were predictable poor choices have worse governance structures.